s-e1/weather-client/README.md

 The frontend was made using React, Redux Toolkit and MUI.

-The [backend] (https://github.com/s-e1/weather-server) was made using Node and Express with a REST api.
+The [backend](https://github.com/s-e1/weather-server) was made using Node and Express with a REST api.

-The app is deployed [here] (https://s-e1.github.io/weather-client).
+The app is deployed [here](https://s-e1.github.io/weather-client).

 ## Description